THIS DATE IN HISTORY: Nov. 14

 1979: The Washington Capitals name 26-year-old Gary Green as their new coach, replacing Dan Belisle.
 Green becomes the youngest coach in NHL history.
 Washington does not qualify for the Stanley Cup Playoffs under Green, who is fired after the Capitals start the 1981-82 season by going 1-12-0 in their first 13 games.

-2001: Patrick Roy becomes the first goaltender in League history to earn 200 victories with two teams (Canadiens, Colorado Avalanche) when he makes 26 saves in Colorado's 1-0 victory against the visiting Minnesota Wild.
+2001: Patrick Roy becomes the first goalie in NHL history to earn 200 victories with two teams (Canadiens, Colorado Avalanche) when he makes 26 saves in Colorado's 1-0 victory against the Minnesota Wild at Pepsi Center.
 It's Roy's 54th NHL shutout.
 He finishes his career with 551 victories, 289 with Montreal and 262 with Colorado.

 2009: Tim Jackman of the New York Islanders scores the fastest goal in NHL history by a player celebrating his birthday.
 Jackman, playing on his 28th birthday, scores 16 seconds into a 5-4 shootout loss to the Florida Panthers.